VilloKodeHode/eldoria-game-site/documentation/Eldoria/Aetherblade.md

 ### 💠 Connection to Aetheric Phenomena

 None.
-Aetherblades draw directly from the Luminous Aether through focused internal will.
+Aetherblades draw directly from [[The Luminous Aether]] through focused internal will.
 They are unbound by external phenomena, relying instead on inward harmony to stabilize and channel energy.

 “They do not shape the world’s chaos—they become its stillness.”